rabix/benten/Readme.md

 in the marketplace.
 The name of the client extension is Rabix/benten.
 Follow the usual method to install the extension.

-If you have not installed the Benten server spearately (see below) then the client will attempt to find and download a matching server version from the github releases page.
+If you have not installed the Benten server separately (see below) then the client will attempt to find and download a matching server version from the github releases page.